Power to Our People

 Can’t attend in person?
 In addition to in-person advocacy, we’ll also be leading digital actions for those who can’t make it to Olympia.
 Whether you’re reaching out to lawmakers through emails or calls, or amplifying our message on social media, there are many ways to get involved and make your voice heard.
 Sign up here to be notified as volunteer opportunities arise!

-Registration for TAD 2025 is at capacity.
-Join our newsletter or follow us on social media to be notified when registration opens for TAD 2026!
+Trans Advocacy Day 2025 has already passed!
+Join our newsletter or follow us on social media to be notified when registration opens for TAD 2026.

 Trans Advocacy Day 2025 is sponsored by: